InchBug /MyDrinky Shark Tank Net Worth

 During her appearance on Shark Tank in 2016, Brenda Lee Feldman was seeking a $400,000 investment in exchange for a 10% stake in her company, InchBug / MyDrinky.
 This valuation suggests that the company was worth $4 million at the time.

-Since then, the company has continued to grow and expand its product line, including the introduction of the Orbit Label 2.0 and additional symbols.
+Since then, the company has continued to grow and expand its product line, including the introduction of Orbit Label 2.0 and additional symbols.
 Despite not securing a deal with the Sharks, InchBug / MyDrinky has been successful in the market, with annual revenues reaching $5 million.

 While the exact net worth of the company is not publicly disclosed, it is clear that InchBug / MyDrinky has built a solid foundation and established itself as a well-known and respected brand in the baby and toddler product industry.